Anastasija42/PSIML/README.md

 <p float="left" align="middle">
   <img align="top" src="https://user-images.githubusercontent.com/112171137/189176779-ff42865e-18ea-4281-9ee9-cd0bce6f1068.png" width="300" />
 </p>
-which tells us that we want to minimize the angles between gradient vectors between predicted depth and ground truth - when that angle is close to 0, cosines above will be close to one so normal loss will be close to 0.
+which tells us that we want to minimize the angle between gradient vectors of predicted depth and ground truth - when that angle is close to 0, cosines above will be close to one so normal loss will be close to 0.
 This loss is believed to help with refining details.
 <br />
 <br />
 We started with our pretrained U-NET on 10 epochs without these losses, and adding them to the game changed the results after only one more epoch!
 Here are the results, first - original picture, next - true depth, last - our estimation: